Tabletop photography is a specific way of product photography whereby the focus is on a small object, usually against a controlled environment.

 Be careful with shadows, though, and use the right camera settings to counteract them.

-Symmetry is one of the strongest composition devices to render a picture with a sense of equilibrium and harmony.
+Symmetry is one of the strongest compositional devices to render a picture with a sense of equilibrium and harmony.

 So, experiment with symmetrically placing your products to give a feel of cleanliness and a beautiful view.